Schemas as Single Sources of Truth

 The solution

-to build out the shape of our data just once, we enable our structure definitions to create other definitions for (e.g.) GraphQL and others from them.
-Essentially meaning we can avoid ever declaring it multiple times.
+to build out the shape of our data in one go.
+The resulting object will enable us to create all other definitions from it for (e.g.) GraphQL, DB models, docs and more.
+Meaning we can avoid ever declaring it again.

 Let’s have a look at how zod